George Errington (bishop)

-George Errington (1804–1886), the second son of Thomas Errington and Katherine (Dowdall) of Clints Hall, Richmond, Yorkshire, was a Roman Catholic churchman.
+George Errington (14 September 1804 – 19 January 1886) was an English Roman Catholic prelate who served as Coadjutor Archbishop of Westminster from 1855 to 1860.

 Life

 He was a boyhood friend of Nicholas Wiseman, the future Cardinal Archbishop of Westminster in 1850.
 Although two years behind Wiseman, they were both students at Ushaw and then at the English College, Rome.
 He was ordained priest in Rome on 22 December 1827.

 In 1828 he was appointed Vice-Rector of the English College, where Wiseman had been appointed Rector.
 Wiseman became a bishop in England in 1840, in 1843 he got Errington appointed as Director of Studies at St Mary's College, Oscott, of which Wiseman was President, and which both left in 1847.
 He was consecrated first Bishop of Plymouth on 25 July 1851, having previously been rector of the church of St. John the Evangelist in Salford.
 In February 1854 he held a synod at Ugbrooke Park, and among his synodal acts, established a clerical conference with its dean for each county.

 In 1855 when Wiseman applied for a coadjutor, Errington was appointed, with the title of Archbishop of Trebizond in partibus.
 He accepted the appointment with some reservations, having reminded Wiseman of their previous differences.
 Errington was a methodical and strict canonist; while Wiseman tended to follow a more sympathetic approach.
 "In private life Archbishop Errington was gentle and affectionate, and his friends were warmly attached to him; but in his official relations he was stern and inflexible."
 In October 1855, Errington was sent as temporary administrator to the Diocese of Clifton, where Prior Park Seminary was in financial default.
 He was not able to do anything to preserve the college.
 A Court Order was enforced against the college for non-payment of rent, and the contents of the college were sold by auction, and the premises vacated.